Hyundai Sonata Hybrid Insurance Rates

 High Risk $2,720

-Choosing to live in a large city can make a big difference on car insurance rates.
-Areas with sparse population have fewer physical damage claims than densely populated cities.
-The diagram below illustrates how where you live affects auto insurance rates.
+Choosing to live in a large city has a significant impact on car insurance rates.
+More rural locations are shown to have lower incidents of collision claims than densely populated cities.
+The graphic below illustrates the difference between rural and urban areas on insurance prices.

 Rural Areas $942